 You’ll stir together some chicken broth, Dijon mustard, honey and apple cider vinegar.
 Cook this mixture in the skillet, stirring often, until it thickens and reduces by about half.
 Serve the pork chops with the sauce drizzled over the top.

 What to serve with pork chops

-These pork chops are delicious with mashed potatoes.
+These pork chops are delicious with garlic mashed potatoes.
 If you have an Instant Pot, my Instant Pot mashed potatoes are the best creamy, fluffy mashed potatoes I’ve ever tasted.
-Skillet green beans, honey roasted sweet potatoes, and avocado kale salad are also great side dish choices.
+Skillet green beans, roasted sweet potatoes, and kale avocado salad are also great side dish choices.

 Cooking Tips for Pork Chop Recipes